 Deliverable D6.3 defines the specification, design, implementation and validation of the Deliberative subsystem within the cognitive architecture in WP6.
-Specifically, this report presents the advances in task T6.3 for the first and second year of the DREAM project.
+Specifically, this report presents the advances in task T6.3 for the first, second and third years of the DREAM project.
 During the first year the cognitive architecture and the Deliberative subsystem were designed.
 During the second year the focus was on the autonomous acquisition of action selection through machine learning.
+In the third year, the design of the deliberative subsystem was improved and implemented to enable the delivery of the core robot behaviour for use in interventions.